7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 Here is another example of well-executed business continuity.

-After a major electric company in Georgia experienced failure with one of its data lines, it took several proactive steps to ensuring its critical systems would not experience interruption in the future.
+After a major electric company in Georgia experienced failure with one of its data lines, it took several proactive steps to ensure its critical systems would not experience interruption in the future.
 The company implemented a FatPipe WARP at its main site, bonding two connections to achieve redundancy, and it also readied plans for a third data line.
 Additionally, the company replicated its mission-critical servers off-site, incorporating its own site-failover WARP.

 According to Disasterrecovery.org: